zhoujj2013/lncfuntk/README.md

 ### Run testing

 ```
-perl ../Run_lncnet.pl config.txt
+perl ../run_lncnet.pl config.txt
+# then make the file
+make
 ```

-## Run LncFunNet analysis in one step
+## Run lncnet analysis in one step

 ### Prepare config.txt

-To find the format for config.txt file, please refer to "../bin/config.txt"
+To find the format for config.txt file, please refer to "$INSTALL_DIR/config.txt"

 For example: